Do you work with the Chinese?

 With so many cultural differences between China and the West, the decision to relocate to China as an expat can be a difficult one.

-With Taiwan the first country in Asia to legalise same sex marriage, you’d be forgiven for thinking that the acceptance of homosexuality was new to Asian culture.
+With Taiwan the first country in Asia to legalise same-sex marriage, you’d be forgiven for thinking that the acceptance of homosexuality was new to Asian culture.

 However, homosexuality was generally an accepted part of the culture in many Asian countries until the West introduced its puritanical Christian religious ideology and played an influential role in bringing an end to the long-standing traditions in this part of the world.

-Doing business with the Chinese?
 If so, then it’s more than likely that food will be involved at some point!

 We are delighted to announce the release of our latest online cultural awareness training course - on China.